This article was originally published in June 2018 but we are republishing it today.

-2020 is only 18 months away, and will be here before we know it.
+2020 will be here before we know it.
 And in 2020, it is absolutely critical that the Democratic Party is fully prepared to oust Donald Trump from the presidency.
 It should be quite clear by now that anyone keeping their fingers crossed for impeachment or indictment is thinking wishfully.
 There is one way to get rid of Donald Trump, and it is through voting him out of office, which means that there cannot be the kind of colossal screw-up that there was in 2016.
 This time, Democrats need to be ready with a plan, and there is only one clear one that I can see.
 Barring the emergence of some heroic unforeseen alternative, everyone on the left should ready themselves for it.
 Every single Democrat needs to come to terms with the fact that the most sensible plan for getting rid of Donald Trump is to unify behind a Bernie Sanders candidacy.

 I realize that it’s still considered too early to talk about this, that there are midterm elections before then, and that A Lot Of Things Could Happen In The Meantime.
 Fine, we can put off seriously thinking about it for another six months, maybe even another year.
 But time goes by incredibly quickly, and since getting rid of Trump is important for ensuring human well-being and justice, it’s worth at least keeping the various possible scenarios for 2020 in mind.
 (After all, people like this guy are readying themselves for it.)
 I have this horrible fear that the Democratic Party, still out of touch, still having learned almost nothing about Donald Trump or the United States, will somehow manage to “snatch defeat from the jaws of victory.”